- Is Gatorade Healthy?

 Of course, dehydration which can lead to heat exhaustion and even heatstroke if you’re also getting overheated isn’t healthy either.

-If we just take the important components of an electrolyte drink, we can easily make it at home without all the added nasties!
+If we just take the important components of an electrolyte drink, we can easily make it at home without the unnecessary additives!
 Ready for some math to figure out the correct proportions of all the ingredients to balance electrolytes?

 Make a Homemade Electrolyte Drink with Real Food

-In fact, we can do one better and make an electrolyte drink with real food.
-We first look at the World Health Organization’s recipe for a rehydration drink2, which serves a very similar purpose for dehydrated individuals: replace electrolytes, give energy, hydrate the body.
+In fact, we can do one better and make a homemade electrolyte drink with real food.
+We first look at the World Health Organization’s recipe for a rehydration drink2, which serves a very similar purpose for dehydrated individuals: replace electrolytes, give energy and hydrate the body.

 It includes: